LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 {: .notice}

-Changing / retrieving lost password will be carried out by an admin on LiveEngage web.
+Changing / retrieving lost password will be carried out by an admin on Conversational Cloud web.

 ### “Remember me” toggle